Private school says Beacon Hospital said vaccination of its staff ‘had HSE permission’

 Last week, 20 teachers and staff in St Gerard’s, a fee-paying school just outside Bray, Co Wicklow, received “leftover” vaccines in the private hospital.
 The children of Beacon chief executive Michael Cullen attend the school.

-St Gerard’s School said in a letter on Tuesday to parents that the individuals in the school who dealt with the matter and those who received the vaccines did so in good faith.
+St Gerard’s School had declined to comment to date but it in a letter to parents on Tuesday that the individuals in the school who dealt with the matter and those who received the vaccines did so in good faith.

 “The fact that the board of the Beacon hospital has now confirmed that the decision to offer the vaccines ‘was not in line with the sequencing guidelines in place from the HSE’ is deeply concerning,” said John Behan, chairman of the school’s board of directors.